structurizr/java-extensions/structurizr-graphviz/README.md

-# Graphviz automatic layout
+# structurizr-graphviz

-The ```structurizr-graphviz``` library is a wrapper around the [Graphviz tool](http://www.graphviz.org), which allows you to apply the Graphviz layout algorithm to the views in a Structurizr workspace.
+structurizr-graphviz is a wrapper around the [Graphviz tool](http://www.graphviz.org), which allows you to apply the Graphviz layout algorithm to the views in a Structurizr workspace.

 > You will need Graphviz installed.